jscarle/vue3-turnstile/README.md

 ## Overview

 `vue3-turnstile` wraps the [Cloudflare Turnstile](https://developers.cloudflare.com/turnstile/) widget in a strongly typed Vue component.
-It exposes the Turnstile API methods as component methods and can be configured via component props, environment variables, or plugin defaults.
-Configuration values are resolved in that order of priority.
+It exposes the Turnstile API methods as component methods and can be configured via component props or plugin defaults.
+Component props take precedence over plugin defaults.

 ## Installation